James Goldsmith: Personal life

-After his third marriage, Goldsmith embarked on an affair with Laure Boulay de La Meurthe (granddaughter of Bruno, Count of Harcourt and Princess Isabelle of Orléans), with whom he had two more children, Jethro and Charlotte Colbert.
-Charlotte married Philip Colbert and has a daughter.
+In 1978 Goldsmith married his mistress Lady Annabel Birley, with whom he had already had two children, Jemima and Zacharias; they later had a third child, Benjamin.
+After this marriage, Goldsmith embarked on an affair with Laure Boulay de La Meurthe (granddaughter of Bruno, Count of Harcourt and Princess Isabelle of Orléans), with whom he had two children, film director Charlotte Colbert and Jethro Goldsmith.